cossacklabs/acra/README.md

 If you’d like to contribute your code or provide any other kind of input to Acra, you’re very welcome.
 Your starting point for contributing [is here](https://docs.cossacklabs.com/acra/contributing-and-community/).

+## Acra feedback

+If you are an Acra user, please leave a [short feedback](https://bit.ly/acra-feedback).

 ## License